-scaling [float] linear scaling applied to the pulse (copied from Dynamics.initial_ctrl_scaling if given)

-offset [float] linear offset applied to the pulse (copied from Dynamics.initial_ctrl_offset if given)

-tau [array[num_tslots] of float] Duration of each timeslot (copied from Dynamics if given)

-lbound [float] Lower boundary for the pulse amplitudes Note that the scaling and offset attributes can be used to fully bound the pulse for all generators except some of the random ones This bound (if set) may result in additional shifting / scaling Default is -Inf ubound [float] Upper boundary for the pulse amplitudes Note that the scaling and offset attributes can be used to fully bound the pulse for all generators except some of the random ones This bound (if set) may result in additional shifting / scaling Default is Inf periodic [boolean] True if the pulse generator produces periodic pulses random [boolean] True if the pulse generator produces random pulses log_level [integer] level of messaging output from the logger.
-Options are attributes of qutip.logging_utils, in decreasing levels of messaging, are: DEBUG_INTENSE, DE-BUG_VERBOSE, DEBUG, INFO, WARN, ERROR, CRITICAL Anything WARN or above is effectively 'quiet' execution, assuming everything runs as expected.
+- pulse_time [float] total duration of the pulse (copied from Dynamics.evo_time if given) - offset [float] linear offset applied to the pulse (copied from Dynamics.initial_ctrl_offset if given) - tau [array[num_tslots] of float] Duration of each timeslot (copied from Dynamics if given) - lbound [float] Lower boundary for the pulse amplitudes Note that the scaling and offset attributes can be used to fully bound the pulse for all generators except some of the random ones This bound (if set) may result in additional shifting / scaling Default is -Inf

+- ubound [float] Upper boundary for the pulse amplitudes Note that the scaling and offset attributes can be used to fully bound the pulse for all generators except some of the random ones This bound (if set) may result in additional shifting / scaling Default is Inf - periodic [boolean] True if the pulse generator produces periodic pulses - random [boolean] True if the pulse generator produces random pulses - log_level [integer] level of messaging output from the logger.
+Options are attributes of qutip.logging_utils, in decreasing levels of messaging, are: DEBUG_INTENSE, DEBUG_VERBOSE, DEBUG, INFO, WARN, ERROR, CRITICAL Anything WARN or above is effectively 'quiet' execution, assuming everything runs as expected.
 The default NOTSET implies that the level will be taken from the QuTiP settings file, which by default is WARN gen_pulse()